-EXTRACTS FROM THE SPT ANNUAL REPORT - 2016
+EXTRACTS FROM THE SPT ANNUAL REPORT - 2017

-The prime focus of the Trust is:
+The focus of the Trust remains as:

-To maintain publication of two magazines: - “Youthful Days” and “Living Water”.
+- To maintain publication of two magazines: - Youthful Days and Living Water.

-To meet as best we can within defined budgets requests for Bibles received mainly from Ghana, Nigeria, Zambia and Burma (Myanmar).
+- To meet as best we can within defined budgets requests for Bibles received mainly from Ghana, Nigeria, Zambia and Burma (Myanmar).

-To administer a book store based at Bromley and return to circulation books of ministry no longer required by their previous owners.
+- To administer a book store based at Bromley and return to circulation books of ministry no longer required by their previous owners.

 Youthful Days Magazine

 Circulation has stabilised at around 2,900 copies per issue of which 2,500 are distributed free of charge.

 The use of Youthful Days for Christian teaching in Zambia, Malawi and Kenya has continued to increase with further growth in the numbers participating in Scripture Searchers, Gleaners and Students.
 This has created a demand for Bibles for the young people to work from.
 In one case in Malawi there were 100 children trying to answer the Bible Class questions with only two Bibles between them.